General program questions

 100% Green from Newton Power Choice is different from most other renewable electricity offers.

-With Newton Power Choice 100% Green, you will buy renewable electricity to match 100% of your electricity use, and it will all be “premium” from renewable energy projects in the New England region (MA Class I RECs).
+With Newton Power Choice 100% Green, you will buy renewable electricity to match 100% of your electricity use, and it will all be from new renewable energy projects in the New England region (MA Class I RECs).

 By choosing 100% Green and buying renewable electricity to match all of your electricity use, you will make an important contribution to:

-- reducing Newton’s greenhouse gas emissions
+• reducing Newton’s greenhouse gas emissions

-- creating demand for more renewable electricity on the New England power grid
+• creating demand for more renewable electricity on the New England power grid

-- supporting local renewable energy businesses and the jobs that go with them
+• supporting local renewable energy businesses and the jobs that go with them

-- reducing local air pollution
+• reducing local air pollution

 100% Green from Newton Power Choice offers additional benefits: